-Harvard College Doesn't Honor Felons
+Harvard's Rejection Of Chelsea Manning And Michelle Jones Proves Academia's Intolerance

 But “honors a convicted felon” also describes what Harvard did when it admitted former inmate, Michelle Jones, into their Ph.D program.

 Can you imagine that?
-Harvard College, which has graduated 8 U.S. presidents, accepted two women who've served time.
+Harvard, which has graduated 8 U.S. presidents, accepted two women who’ve served time.

 Maybe those ivy gates can be opened.